Digital-Naturalism-Laboratories/Mothbox/docs/docs/programming/code.md

 mothbox01.local

-save password
+Save password.

-open a cmd line
+Open a cmd line.

-enter the command
+Enter the command:
 cat /proc/meminfo

- and your CmaTotal: should say something like 524288 kB (if not, double check your /boot/config.txt was saved correctly and restart)
+Your CmaTotal: should say something like 524288 kB (if not, double check your /boot/config.txt was saved correctly and restart)

 CAMERA STUFF